CreationHubBW/ub_fos/_people/computer_science/cs_y_ayalew.md

 lname: Ayalew
 prefix: Prof
 name: Prof. Yirsaw Ayalew
 department: Computer Science
+title: Computer Science
 position: Associate Professor
-title: Associate Professor - Y. Ayalew
+subtitle: Y. Ayalew
 qualification:
-office:
+office: Block 232, Office 222
-email:
+email: ayalew@mopipi.ub.bw
-phone:
+phone: 355-2869
 img: csteam_ya.png

-bio:
+bio: This is template bio info for profiles in which; (a) We haven't received any data for or (b) We are still in the process of uploading the data.
+If option *A* is the case, kindly send your profile details to our data collectors in the 'Contact Us' link in the menu.
+Thank you.

 areas:
 - Software Development Methodology